jpluscplusm/beancount-repete/README.md

 ```

 Note that the original template, on 2022-01-01, is not present in this output.
 This is always true: if a template's schedule would not generate its original date when evaluated, the template Transaction will not be produced.

+### Options

+Additionally, the following options are available which modify the entries of the plugin:
+1. `only_past_transactions`

+Default: Not set

+Only generates transactions before today's date.